crwn-nrth-web/my-notes/content/Philosophy/structure-of-knowledge.md

 ##### foundationalism on perceptual beliefs
 Perceptual beliefs are derived from observational experience in a direct way, and provide a basis for our broader theories; empirical scientific theories must be based on kinds of perceptual beliefs.

-There are different ways philosophers identify perceptual beliefs:
+There are different ways philosophers identify perceptual beliefs as
+- beliefs about our own sense-data (and possibly about our other mental states)
-- beliefs as
+- beliefs about what we perceive in our perceptual environment

+The special status of perceptual beliefs is one factor that has traditionally led philosophers to favor foundationalism because perceptual beliefs are good candidates for qualifying as basic beliefs.